radicalxdev/marvel-platform/README.md

 To set up the project, follow these steps:

 ## Local Development
-1. Clone the repository: `git clone https://github.com/radicalx/rex-ai.git`
+1. Clone the repository: `git clone https://github.com/radicalxdev/kai-platform`
 2. Create your firebase project on google firebase console
-3. Get firebase config from firebase project settings in firebase console and save it to .env.local (create in root of this project)
+3. Create a firestore database instance
-4. Get service account key Google Cloud IAM and save it to google-service-account.json (create in root of this project)
+4. Get firebase config from firebase project settings in firebase console and save it to .env (create in root of this project, see sample.env for refrence)
-5. Install Firebase CLI by running following in terminal: `npm install dev`
+5. Generate a new private key from the projects settings and save that to the .env file as well
-6. Login to firebase CLI by running following command: `firebase login`
+6. Install Firebase CLI by running following in terminal: `npm install dev`
-7. Add required docs to Firestore DB [todo: @shehreyar]
+7. Login to firebase CLI by running following command: `firebase login`.

 ### Backend
 1. Navigate to back-end project directory: `cd functions`